Sabicool/Medicine/01 Disciplines/Respiratory/Conditions/Acute Pulmonary Oedema.md

 	- Titrate IV morphine in small boluses 1.25-2.5mg for chest pain and anxiety but take care not to depress respirations
 - In patients with evidence of systemic fluid overload, give frusemide (**L**asix) 40mg IV or twice the usual daily dose IV (if already on frusemide)
 	- Many patients with APO have volume redistribution as opposed to fluid overload
-- If unresponsive to above measures
-	- Commence mask CPAP ventilation if the patient does not respond quickly to above measures, remains distressed or is persistently hypoxic despite maximal oxygen delivery
-	- Use a dedicated, high-flow oxygen circuit and a tight-fitting mask with initial PEEP reisistance of 5-10cm $\ce{H2O}$
-	- A trained nurse must remain in attendance at all times as some patients will not tolerate the mask
-	- Once the patient improves wean the inspired oxygen concentration and PEEP until the patient is comfortable with a normal oxygen mask
-	- If the patient is hypotensive with poor peripheral perfusion, call senior and intensive care ([[MET Activation Criteria]]) and treat as for cardiogenic [[Shock]]; ET intubation usually required
 - Other measures to remember:
 	- Continue oxygen therapy
 	- Obtain IV access